kubernetes/enhancements/keps/sig-auth/4193-tokenrequest-requester-info-enhancements/README.md

 tokens.
 The external software can cross-reference the identity of the caller to that service with the username embedded in the JWT, which allows this verification to be rooted upon the same root of trust that the kubelet/requesting entity uses.

-By embedding the identity of the user that created a TokenRequest into the resulting token, we can cross-reference this information with an identity passed along to the external service, thus removing the ability for a malicious actor to 'replay' a projected token from another host.
+By embedding the identity of the node that created a TokenRequest into the resulting token, we can cross-reference this information with an identity passed along to the external service, thus removing the ability for a malicious actor to 'replay' a projected token from another node.

+As current use-cases (described below) for this information are solely focused on tokens that are requested on behalf of pods by the kubelet, this will be implemented as an additional `node` entry in the private claims embedded into each JWT returned by the TokenRequest API.

-Additionally, to provide a robust means of tracking token usage within the audit log we can embed a unique identifier for each token which is can then also be recorded in the audit log.
+Additionally, to provide a robust means of tracking token usage within the audit log we can embed a unique identifier for each token which is can then also be recorded in future audit entries made by this token.

 ## Motivation

 ### Goals

-* Embedding information about the user that created a TokenRequest into signed JWTs.
+* Embedding information about the node that created a TokenRequest into signed JWTs.
-* Enabling software to cross-reference their own callers with the entity that originally requested the token.
+* Enabling software to cross-reference their own callers with the node that originally requested the token.
-* Removing the need for external software to call back into the apiserver to perform this validation (i.e. can be performed 'offline' once the JWT signing key has been fetched/cached).
-* Make it easier to track the actions a single token has taken, and cross-reference that back to the origin of the token.
+* Make it easier to track the actions a single token has taken, and cross-reference that back to the origin of the token (via audit log inspection).
+* Provide a means of checking whether a pod's token is associated with the same node as it was associated with when the initial TokenRequest was made (via TokenReview).

 ### Non-Goals

-* Embedding information beyond username into the token.
-Including the 'groups' of the requester may be useful, however brings about challenges as some users may be a member of many, many groups, which may cause tokens to bloat in size.
-* Embedding a full 'chain' of requesting user all the way up to a 'top level'.
-This proposal focuses solely on looking on layer up.
+* Embedding requester information beyond just the requesting node.
+This is discussed further in the alternatives considered section, and a future KEP may revisit this.
+* Embedding information beyond the node name and UID into the token.
+We aim to mimic what is done with the ref fields for secret, pod and serviceaccount (not introduce any additional properties).

 ## Proposal

-### Embedding requesting user information in tokens
+### Embedding requesting node information in tokens

-The kube-apiserver will be extended/modified to automatically embed the `username` and `uid` of the requesting user into generated tokens when a TokenRequest `create` call is is serviced.
+The kube-apiserver will be extended/modified to automatically embed the `name` and `uid` of the requesting *Node* into generated tokens when a TokenRequest `create` call is is serviced.

-This information is already readily available in the JWT construction code, so wouldn't require significant refactoring work to allow.

-To avoid creating potentially infinitely long lists of user information/chains, we will not persist information beyond the user that requested this specific token (e.g. we won't embed information going all the way up to a 'root' user).

-To build the full chain, a user will need to utilise the JTI recorded in the audit log to cross-reference apiserver requests back to the initial TokenRequest.
+As the 'pod' is already available in this area of code, which contains the `nodeName`, we will just need to plumb through a Getter for Node objects into the TokenRequest storage layer so the node's UID can be fetched, similar to what is done for pod & secret objects.

+### Extending TokenReview to allow cross-checking the embedded Node information with existing Node objects

+The TokenReview API will also be extended to check whether a JWT's embedded node information is still valid/current, and if not, will reject the review/indicate to the client that the token mismatches with the current state of Nodes.

+This will involve first checking whether the node object with the name given in the JWT still exists, and if it does, validating whether the UID of that node is equal to the UID embedded in the token.

+This means administrators can **delete node objects to invalidate all JWTs issued that embed that node's info**.

+To avoid unexpected breaking changes in behaviour, this behaviour will not only be protected by the feature flag whilst the feature is graduating to GA, but will also be gated behind an additional kube-apiserver flag which defaults to 'off'.

 ### Including a UUID ([JTI](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7)) on each issued JWT